floriov/CV/README.md

 * Fitness: going to the gym and filming workout videos hoping to empower and motivate others.
 * Music: I enjoy playing the piano and the clarinet.
 I used to play in the University of Warwick Orchestra.
-* Tennis: I love playing tennis with my friends and my brother.
-I also used to play competitively whilst growing up in Germany.
+* Tennis: I love playing tennis with my friends and family.
+I used to play competitively whilst growing up in Germany.